Battling Mental Health in 2019

 What I would want from someone if I opened up to them about mental health is just to listen.
 Advice is a bonus but just having someone to listen to how you’re feeling and validating your emotions is extremely comforting.

 As a society, I believe making mental health awareness available for everyone, no matter what background, is key.
 Additionally, making it a topic of conservation in many cultures would help.
 In Western culture, mental health is now a lot more open and acceptable to discuss – whereas in Eastern cultures it’s seen as taboo, and a weakness to even possess any mental health issues.
 Therefore, educating people from all different cultures and backgrounds on how mental health can affect everyone no matter where you come from is fundamental in bringing about change.

-From the bottom of my anxious heart, I would like to thank all the people who contributed to this piece.
-Your braveness, boldness, and openness towards sharing your unique perspective is something that has inspired me, and I know will inspire many others too…
+As the author of this piece, I would like to thank all the people who contributed.
+Your braveness, boldness, and openness towards sharing your perspective is inspiring ♥.